 Together, these committees facilitate an effective flow of key risk information, as well as functioning to support appropriate risk management at each stage of the risk process life cycle.
 They also provide an escalation channel for any risks or concerns, supporting the maintenance of an effective risk culture.
-During the year the effectiveness of these committees was reviewed and all committees continue to work efficiently and effectively.
-Over the past 12 months the group has further enhanced its risk governance framework and specifically the organisation's risk and compliance committees, at both group and divisional level.
-This has included the continued refinement of committee terms of reference and the evolution of reporting packs and management information suites.
+The group's risk governance framework is designed to enable the group to respond to changes in the risk and the broader regulatory environment in a considered and effective manner, with oversight from the board.
+During the year the effectiveness of these committees was reviewed to ensure they remain fit for purpose and all committees continue to work efficiently and effectively.
+During 2024, further enhancements have been made to the risk reporting packs and management information to support strengthened risk evaluation and management.

-Risk Committee overview
+Risk Committee Overview

-Aligned to these core principles, the governance framework operates through various delegations of authority from the board downwards.
-These cover both individual authorities as well as authorities exercised via the group's risk committee structure.
+Aligned to these core principles, the governance framework operates through various delegations of authority from the board downwards, with a number of committees focused on risk management.
+The delegations of authority cover both individual authorities as well as authorities exercised via the group's risk committee structure.

 Group Risk and Compliance Committee Provides oversight of the group's risk profile, alignment to risk appetite and effectiveness of the risk management and compliance framework.
 Model Governance Committee Provides oversight of the group's exposure to model risk through the review, approval and monitoring of all high-materiality models.
 Capital Adequacy Committee Monitors group and bank capital adequacy, incorporating capital planning, stress testing, governance, processes and controls.
-Bank Asset and Liability Committee Provides oversight of the Banking division's risk management and internal controls and its subsidiaries across liquidity, funding and market risk.
+Bank Asset and Liability Committee Provides oversight of the Banking division's risk management and internal controls and its subsidiaries across liquidity, funding and non-traded market risk.
 Group Asset and Liability Committee Provides oversight of the company and wider group's risk management and internal controls across liquidity, funding and market risk.
 Credit Risk Management Committee Monitors the group's credit risk profile, examining current performance and key portfolio trends, ensuring compliance with risk appetite.
 Group Credit Committee Reviews material credit transactions and exposures from a credit, reputational, funding structure and business risk perspective.
 Impairment Adequacy Committee Governs the Banking division's impairment process, reviewing the financial position relating to impairment and ensuring adequate coverage is held across the portfolio.
 Operations and Technology Risk Committee Monitors and oversees group-wide operational resilience, including technology, security, supplier and operational risk appetite, examining industry, regulatory and technical risks.
 Divisional risk and compliance committees Provide oversight of risk profile, alignment to risk appetite and effectiveness of the risk management and compliance framework at a divisional or business level.

-Three lines of defence
+Three Lines of Defence